 The Afterschool Alliance was fortunate to run nationwide PSA campaigns on afterschool in partnership with the Ad Council and the Mott Foundation.
 These campaigns are no longer active, but we encourage you to take a look at the PSAs to spur your own thinking and plans.
 See previous Afterschool PSA Campaigns.

 If you don't already have a list of reporters, editors, columnists, photo editors, and producers who cover education, children and families, parenting, workplace, and feature stories in your media market, now is a good time to create one.

 Resources to tap for a start:

 - Some United Way locations have media guides that are available to community agencies for a nominal fee

 - Public relations offices at community colleges are often willing to share their media lists with other education agencies

 Then, make a list of all local TV and radio stations (including college and university-affiliated stations), daily and weekly newspapers (including ethnic, community, and other specialty papers), wire services and magazines, locally-oriented websites, and newsletters or bulletins from interested community and faith-based organizations.

 Call and ask for the name of the editor, reporter, or producer who covers education, children and families, parenting, workplace, and features.
-Request the phone number and e-mail address for each person.
-Ask also for the names of and contact information for producers at broadcast news and talk shows that cover issues like afterschool, and columnists who cover education and family issues at local newspapers of all kinds.
+Request the phone number and e-mail address of each person.
+Also, ask for the names of and contact information for producers at broadcast news and talk shows that cover issues like afterschool and columnists who cover education and family issues at local newspapers of all kinds.